HOW TO - 'Vert door pillar removal

 So by saying "stock mounting position", I only meant to the lower anchorpoint (near the floor. on the door sill).
 This is where the coupe and hatch have theirs mounted.

 Lastly, upon disassembly of the doors, it is VERY interesting how they were done.
 They are thicker, but it appears ASC made an exact copy of the coupe door sheetmental and bumped it inboard approx 1.5" (to clear all the seatbelt crap).
-Once you cut that off, there is an identical panel underneath, and you can transfer the door handle, the door lock rod guides, and the door release and locking mechanism to the "original" location (just as it would have been had it remained a coupe.
+Once you cut that off, there is an identical panel underneath, and you can transmission the door handle, the door lock rod guides, and the door release and locking mechanism to the "original" location (just as it would have been had it remained a coupe.

 Pics later, I was too tired after working on it last night to post them.